arbexmb/ingresse_developer_test/README.md

 ## Setup

 Before setting up the project, the following must be installed in your machine:
-- Ruby 2.6.5 and Rails 6.0.2 *(there is a nice tutorial on https://rvm.io/ on how to install them)*
+- Ruby 2.6.5 *(I strongly recommend installing it through rvm.
+There is a nice tutorial on https://rvm.io/ on how to install it)*
 - Redis 5.0+
 - PostgreSQL 11.0+

 With all the above installed and properly configured, the first step to setup the project is to install its dependencies, running the following command:

 ```
-gem install bundle
+gem install bundler
 bundle install
 ```